flass/agrogenom/pipeline/README.md

 # import into db
 psql -h yourservername -U yourusername -d yourdbname < ./blockevents/getblockevent_out.a.100/blocks_db_dump/allblocktables_sqldump.sql
 ```
-You can now generate synthesis files, including annotated Newick tree files, for rapid vizualization in a tree viewer like [seaview](http://doua.prabi.fr/software/seaview) (available as a package in most Debian distributions) of a particular gene family history or of the genome-wide synthesis of geneome gene content evolution.
+You can now generate synthesis files, including annotated Newick tree files, for rapid vizualization in a tree viewer like [seaview](http://doua.prabi.fr/software/seaview) (available as a package in most Debian distributions) of a particular gene family history, or of the genome-wide synthesis of geneome gene content evolution.
 Output also includes tables for presence/absenceprofiles of all gene families (and most interestingly, ortholous subfamilies) at all species tree's node, ancestors and extant.
 There are also files listing clade-specific genes - orthologous subfamilies specifically gained by an ancestor and conserved by all its descendants.

 ```bash